-- \) A second sample of the same size as the first sample is to be randomly drawn from the lot if the number of non-conforming meters stated in this column are part of the first sample. - \\\) In each of the lines corresponding to a second sample, the number of non-conforming meters relates to the cumulative sample size.
+- ) A second sample of the same size as the first sample is to be randomly drawn from the lot if the non-conforming meters stated in this column are part of the first sample. - ) In each of the lines headed by "second sample", the number of non-conforming meters relates to the cumulative sample size.

-Annex 3 Proposals for sampling testing of gas meters
+Proposals for sampling testing of gas meters